POLICE SERVICES SPECIALIST-INVESTIGATOR

 - Ability to understand and carry out instructions during emergency and non-emergency situations.

 - Ability to establish successful working relationships with MPD personnel in a quasi-military environment.

-- Interpersonal and oral communication skills to be able to effectively and courteously represent MPD with elected officials, City managers and staff, other agency officials, and the public.
+- Ability to effectively and courteously represent MPD with elected officials, City managers and staff, other agency officials, and the public.

 - Ability to work cooperatively with people whose backgrounds may differ from one’s own.